 The Wuppertal Institute will present its research in numerous side events and discuss effective ways for implementing the Paris Agreement.
-In 2017, events will include the conference "Deep Decarbonisation of Materials Processing Industries", an event which the Wuppertal Institute is organising together with the State of North Rhine-Westphalia and the EnergyAgency.NRW in Bonn.
+In 2017, events will include the conference "Deep Decarbonisation of Materials Processing Industries" and the "NRW Climate Lounge", a series of events which the Wuppertal Institute is organising together with the State of North Rhine-Westphalia and the EnergyAgency.NRW in Bonn.
 In addition, there will be numerous side events on more detailed topics where Wuppertal Institute staff will provide inputs at this year's COP.

 The Wuppertal Institute constantly provides research to support policy-makers and other stakeholders in their efforts.
 Recent key contributions include the report "Phoenix from the Ashes" provides an overview of the negotiations on the Paris climate agreement and assesses both the achievements and the deficits.
 It also provides an outlook on the next steps needed to implement the Paris Agreement's objectives in order to put the world firmly on a non-fossil development path.
 Accordingly, the report "Setting Sails for Troubled Waters" analyses the results of the Climate Change Conference 2016 in Marrakech.